okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/inline-hooks/index.md

 #### Private key

 The private key method (`private_key_jwt`) uses a generated key, which includes a private key and a public key.
 A JWT is generated using the private key and sent to the authorization server.
 The authorization server uses the public key to verify the JWT and returns an access token as a signed JWT.
 The OAuth 2.0 inline hook request includes the signed JWT.
 Your external service must verify the JWT to authenticate the inline hook call.
-For more information on implementing this method, see [OAuth 2.0: Private Key](/docs/guides/common-hook-set-up-steps/#oauth-2-0-private-key).
+See [OAuth 2.0: Private Key](/docs/guides/common-hook-set-up-steps/#oauth-2-0-private-key).

 ### HTTP header